Ibn H'ddri

 Meq'ed Ibn H'ddri, also Meq'ed of Hothail Albogoom (مقعد بن حدري) was the sheikh of Hothail Albogom from the Adnanite tribe of Hothail.
 In the mid-19th century, he lived at Abar Alzayddi (Al-zayddi wells, which belonged to H'addri's uncle Mazyad Pasha Ibn Dhumain) to the east of Alnir mountain in Najd.
 He was considered one of the most prominent knights of the Arabian Peninsula and a well-known owner of Arabian horse studs, including Ma'anagi H'ddri(or Hidrigi), Saklawi H'ddri and Kuhaila H'ddri.

 Horses

+Meq'ed's contributions to Arabian horse breeds, especially the Ma’naqiyah al-Hadriyah, endure as part of his lasting legacy.

 Ma'anagi H'ddri

 Ibn H'addri captured a horse from Ibn Sbyel in a mid-19th century battle and changed its name from Ma’anagi Sbeyli to Ma’anagi H'ddri.
 Ma’anagi is from Um Argub or Urkub.
 Mohamed El Kalabi considered it as one of "Al Khamsa".
 It is originally from Al A'awajiyat stud, the stud of Rabi`ah Ibn Nizar Ibn Ma'ed.
 Al A'awajiyat is breed of Prophet Solomon's horse.
 A famous horse of Ma’anagi H'ddri stud is Darley.
 Napoleon's horse was Ma’anagi H'ddri.